jonathanmorgan/context_text/README.md

 # Installation and configuration

+## OS packages

+If you want to make use of a tastypie XML API for sourcenet information, you'll need to install the "lxml" python package, and to do that, you might need some operating system libraries installed so it will compile.

+On Ubuntu, for example, you'll need:

+- libxml2
+- libxml2-dev
+- libxslt1-dev

+to install:

+    sudo apt-get install libxml2 libxml2-dev libxslt1-dev

+If you want to use a YAML API, you'll also need to install libyaml and libyaml-dev:

+    sudo apt-get install libyaml-dev

 ## virtualenv and virtualenvwrapper

 if you are on a shared or complicated server (and who isn't, really?), using virtualenv and virtualenvwrapper to create isolated python environments for specific applications can save lots of headaches.
 To do this: